demisto/content/Packs/ILert/Integrations/ILert/README.md

 Alert and notify users using iLert
-This integration was integrated and tested with version xx of iLert
+This integration was integrated and tested with version v1 of iLert
 ## Configure iLert on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.